kaushik-iiserm/institutional-scrapping/README.md

 3. **Data Analysis:** The script also includes functionality to analyze the scraped data, allowing you to gain insights or perform various operations on the collected information.

+The script is properly commented for readers to easily follow along..

+#### Webpage
+We also built a webpage that we use to explain all the methods we used for our scrapping and analysis.

+#### Folders of IISER_Pune and IISER_Kolkata
+This folder includes the seperate analysis content for these institutes.
+IISER Mohali's analysis is done by the main.py itself.

 ## Usage

 To use the `main.py` script, follow these steps: